Stuycs-K/project03-final-09-goihmanb-choia/DEVLOG.md

 ### 2025-01-06 - Work on PROPOSAL.md
 Refreshed MD on proposal.md, adding clarifaciton and more specfic from the orginal google doc.
-5 minutes added server code from my lab, as base for forking - 10 min
+5 minutes added server code from my lab, as base for forking - 20 min

 ### 2025-01-07 - Work on skeleton code
-added client skeleton code and game skeleton - 20 min added correct imports and other needed funcs for base server and client - 8 min
+added client skeleton code and game skeleton - 40 min added correct imports and other needed funcs for base server and client - 8 min

-### 2025-01-08 - Work tic tac toe formatting
+### 2025-01-08 - Work tic tac toe formatting and skeleton code
-added formattig and prinint of the tictactoe board - 10 min
+added formatting and prining of the tictactoe board - 20 min More skeleton code for connecting server client cleint - 40 min

 ### 2025-01-09 - Print board and client tracking
-Worked on fixing tracking the cleints - 5 min
+Worked on fixing tracking the cleints - 20 min
 Added board pritning - 10 min

 ### 2025-01-10 - Worked on forking server